 discrete physics, a more general concept.
-Let me return to this topic – and change the focus somewhat – in the wake of a sensible text at Backreaction,
+Let me return to this topic – and change the focus somewhat – in the wake of a sensible text at a German physics blog,

 We do encounter integers and discrete mathematical structures in physics but in all the cases, we may see that they're derived or emergent.
 They're just limited discrete aspects of a more general and more fundamental underlying continuous structure, or they're a rewriting of a continuous structure into discrete variables (eigenstates in a discrete spectrum) which makes it impossible to understand the value of certain parameters.